Lovegiver/ReactivePipeline/src/README.md.md

 Most of the time, we use to design and build apps containing methods which are triggered sequencialy in a very procedural way.
 This can be represented by a straight line of processing operations : A --> B --> C --> ...

-But we can also imagine operations as a tree in which methods A and B are independant, so parallelized,
+But we can also imagine operations as a tree in which methods A and B are independant, so parallelized, and both producing a result which C deserves.

 ## Objects from ReactiveContext